Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 # Hadoop Installation Guide for Ubuntu 18 in Standalone Mode

-This installation guide with walk you through on how to install Hadoop in a psuedo-distributed mode.
+This installation guide with walk you through on how to install Hadoop in a Standalone mode.

 Below is a script that you will be able to run as well to install Hadoop-2.7.6 but the configurations for Hadoop will still need to be configured.